When was Heritage School established?

 Is Heritage School affiliated with a particular church or denomination?

-Heritage School is an independent, nondenominational, nonprofit 401 (c) (3) organization governed by an elected Board of Trustees.
-Heritage School rents space for grades K - 4 from Hill Country Evangelical Free Church but is not affiliated with the church.
+Heritage School is an independent, nondenominational, nonprofit 501 (c) (3) organization governed by a Board of Trustees.
 More than 20 Christian churches are represented in the Heritage School community.

 Will Heritage admit students with learning differences/disabilities?